Annielytix/adbcicd/README.md

 ![alt text](./readme_images/PR_options_form.png)

 6. Review the changes with the reviewer you selected.
 Ensure both enter ADO and hit “Approve” and then “Complete”.
 If you see problems in your peers code; add comments and reject it.
 Once both reviewers Approve you can complete.
-This will launch the build pipelines & release pipelines which are connected to master.
+This will launch the build stages & release stages which are connected to master.

-# Defining your Build Pipeline
+# Defining your Build stage

 Since we are targeting a different Azure Databricks Environment than the one used in the local Dev Loop described earlier in this document, and since we are concerned with security we will be creating a library asset which will allow us to define secrets from a key vault that points to this new environment.
-These secrets become available as variables in the build pipeline.
-Variables give you a convenient way to get key bits of data into various parts of the pipeline.
-As the name suggests, the value of a variable may change from run to run or job to job of your pipeline.
-Almost any place where a pipeline requires a text string or a number, you can use a variable instead of hard-coding a value.
-The system will replace the variable with its current value during the pipeline's execution.
+These secrets become available as variables in the build stage.
+Variables give you a convenient way to get key bits of data into various parts of the stage.
+As the name suggests, the value of a variable may change from run to run or job to job of your stage.
+Almost any place where a stage requires a text string or a number, you can use a variable instead of hard-coding a value.
+The system will replace the variable with its current value during the stage's execution.

 ## Creating a Variable Group